LinkedInLearning/kubernetes-package-management-with-helm-3380008/README.md

 ## Instructions

-This repository does not have any branches.
-Download the entire repository and you get the exercise files in their final state.

-Each folder corresponds with a movie with an exercise file.
+This repository does not have any branches, and each folder corresponds with a movie.
 The naming convention is `CHAPTER#_MOVIE#`.
 As an example, the folder named `02_03` corresponds to the second chapter and the third video in that chapter.

 ## Installing